neilenns/mobiflight-docs/content/devices/potentiometer/troubleshooting/index.md

 Set the **Device output range** preset to **Arduino** and enter the minimum and maximum values from the log.
 Set the **MSFS2020 event input range** to the desired input.

-{{< screenshot image="hubhop-generated-code.png" title="Screenshot of the HubHop potentiometer tool with the values set for 23 to 1023 potentiometer and a throttle input." >}}
+{{< screenshot image="hubhop-generated-code.png" title="Screenshot of the HubHop potentiometer tool with the values set for a 23 to 1023 potentiometer and a throttle input." >}}

 ### Use the event code